uosjapuelks/tp/docs/UserGuide.md

 ### See notifications: `notifs`

-Use this command to turn notifications on or off.
+Use this command to toggle notifications on or off.
 There are a total of 2 reminders, health and expiry.

 * Health: To remind you to eat healthier.
 * Expiry: To remind you that items are expiring and/or expired.